ros-navigation/docs.nav2.org/docs/migration/Jazzy.md

 ![](images/docking_panel.gif)

-#### ATTENTION
+!!! warning "Attention"

     If the docking server is unavailable, then the combo box of the dock type will be empty.

 ## BT Nodes Changes